-Released in 2004, a year after the War in Iraq had begun, there's a lot of Bush-era Middle East allegory packed in here: the war launched on false pretenses evokes 9/11 Truth, and the tribes battling over the same piece of homeland brings to mind the Israeli-Palestinian conflict.
-But the movie doesn't end as badly as real life does: war ends, the conquered join with the conquerors, and the Bush stand-in distinguishes himself from his father by making the peace the old man never could.
+Released in 2004, a year after the War in Iraq had begun, the movie packs a lot of Bush-era Middle East allegory: the war launched on false pretenses evokes 9/11 Truth, and the tribes battling over the same piece of homeland brings to mind the Israeli-Palestinian conflict.
+But the movie doesn't end as badly as real life does: war ends, the conquered join with the conquerors, and the Bush 43 stand-in distinguishes himself from his father by making the peace the old man never could.
 Ultimately, Strings preaches a mysticism of love and unity—of how our actions guide the actions of others because we're all connected to the same strings.

 Strings will be screened at BAM on Saturday at 4:30pm, part of its Puppets on Film series.
 Click here for more info.